Walking Athens: The Best Way to see the 12 Lesser Known Sites of Athens, Greece

 1. The Temple of Olympian Zeus & The Arch of Hadrian

-TIP: You can purchase the Athens combo ticket at any location included on its long list of sites.
-By purchasing the combo ticket at The Temple of Olympian Zeus, we are able to use it automatically.
+By purchasing the combo ticket at The Temple of Olympian Zeus, we were able to use it automatically and for the next consecutive 5 days, to easily enter any of the included sites of Athens.
 You can get more information on the combo ticket on the official website.

 Words cannot truly convey the size of the pillars of the Temple of Olympian Zeus.
 From a distance, the marble looks ancient and fragile, but up close the massive pillars are thick and solid, piercing a full 57 feet into the sky.
 Impressive is an understatement.
+The site is vast and open, with toppled ruins scattered around the perimeter.

 2. The Panathenaic Stadium